segmentio/segment-docs/src/connections/spec/mobile.md

 ### Application Updated

 This event fires when a user updates the application.
-Segment's SDK will automatically collect this event instead of an "Application Opened" event when we determine that the Open is first since an update.
+Segment's SDK will automatically collect this event instead of an "Application Foregrounded" event when we determine that the Open is first since an update.

 {% comment %} api-example '{ "userId": "019mr8mf4r", "type": "track", "event": "Application Updated", "properties": { "previous_version": "1.1.2", "previous_build": 1234, "version": "1.2.0", "build": "1456" }}'}}} {% endcomment %}